dabernado/iris/iris-ref.md

 EXPF x <-> COLF x : 1 <-> (1/?a * ?a)
  * Allocate/deallocate new variable
- * x = index of fraction array to value being introduced
+ * x = name of value being introduced
 ```

 ### Combinators
 ```
 +{
  * Left hand sum combinator delimiter
- * l = number of instructions in left hand of combinator
- * r = number of instructions in right hand of combinator
+ * j = jump to first instruction of right half of combinator
  * d = index of last variant of the left hand of the type

 }+
  * Right hand sum combinator delimiter
- * l = number of instructions in left hand of combinator
+ * j = jump to last instruction of left half of combinator
- * r = number of instructions in right hand of combinator
  * d = index of last variant of the left hand of the type

 *{